Iceland Northern Lights New Years Eve Reykjavik

 Today will be a full day of Icelandic adventures.
 Hveragerði is located at the base of an area call Reykjadalur, also known as the "Hot River".
 This is an area where the cold glacial melt meets the boiling hot water flowing from the ground.
 It is possible to swim in the river if you choose.
 Afterwards, a visit to the local geo-thermal pool for a swim and a soak.
 In the evening, a walk to look for the northern lights.

 In the morning you will have several options; birding, horseback riding or a morning hike.
-In the afternoon, we will be travelling back to Reykjavik with a stop at the Hengill geo-thermal power plant to witness geo-thermal energy at work.
+In the afternoon, we will be travelling to Keflavik with a stop at the Hengill geo-thermal power plant to witness geo-thermal energy at work.
+Keflavik is a great area for winter birding.

 In the morning we will be visiting the wonderful and amazing thermal pool and spa called the Blue Lagoon.
-In the afternoon you will have the option to stay at the spa for the day or return to Reykjavik for a city walking tour to visit the harbor, look for birds and visit the Höfði, which is the building where Reagan and Gorbachev met to end the cold war.
+In the afternoon a walking tour to visit the Keflavik harbor, Viking World, and looking for birds.
+In the evening, a walk to see the northern lights.

 Flights usually leave in the late afternoon and due to the time change, you will arrive at your home airport “just a few hours later”.
-There will be free time in the morning for visiting the Reykjavik lighthouse, looking for birds, shopping or whatever you like.
+There will be time in the morning for birding.